Placenta Previa

 Symptoms of Placenta Previa

-Placenta previa can cause painless bleeding from the vagina that suddenly starts after 20 weeks of pregnancy.
+Placenta previa can cause painless bleeding from the vagina that starts suddenly.
 The blood may be bright red.
 Bleeding may become profuse, endangering the life of the woman and the fetus.
 Some women also have contractions.

 Placenta previa can cause problems for the fetus, such as the following:

-If women have had a cesarean delivery, placenta previa increases the risk that the placenta will be too firmly attached to the uterus (placenta accreta).
+If women previously had placenta previa with a cesarean delivery, the risk that the placenta will be too firmly attached to the uterus (placenta accreta) increases.
 Placenta accreta belongs to a group of disorders called the placenta accreta spectrum.
 These disorders differ in how firmly the placenta is attached to the uterus.

 Diagnosis of Placenta Previa